 The fees vary, but around 1500 USD is an often quoted figure for publishing in an OA journal.
 Publishing via the hybrid model may cost twice that, cirka 3000 USD/article.
 The book processing charges also vary, much depending on which type of license the author selects.

 Here are some of the main publishers' article processing charges, with links to information and terms: Overview APC (December 2020)(PDF, opens in new window).

-We also compiled the corresponding information on a few main publishers' book processing charges: Overview BPC (August 2019).
+We also compiled the corresponding information on a few main publishers' book processing charges: Overview BPC (November 2020)(PDF, opens in new window).

 Funds for publication fees

 The University Library administers funds that can be used to pay APCs (50% of the fee) in all OA journals that meet certain quality requirements.
 Publications in hybrid journals or with delayed OA will not be granted funding.
 Publishing OA is then instead funded by the author, their department or through external funding.

 Researchers affiliated to Lund University can, as of June 2019, apply for funding to make books OA (monographs and anthologies).
 If the OA publishing of a book is already fully funded, funding is not granted.
 Part of the funding may be granted.

 Lund University has a number of agreements with publishers that provide discounts on author fees or publishing in OA or hybrid journals at no cost to the author.